We can help micro-enterprises and small businesses (including self-employed people, partnerships and limited companies).

 Helen was one of the directors of Limited Company I. In June 2019, the company needed to borrow some money from the bank and Helen signed a guarantee as security for the company’s loan.
 Within six months, the company ran into financial difficulties and couldn’t repay the loan.
 The bank demanded that Helen repay it under her guarantee.
 She complained that the bank hadn’t acted fairly.

-The guarantee agreement in this case was entered on 10 June 2019, which was after the rules changed on 1 April 2019 to include guarantees given in relation loans to a business by a director or shareholder of that business.
+The guarantee agreement in this case was entered on 10 June 2019, which was after the rules changed on 1 April 2019 to include guarantees given regarding loans to a business by a director or shareholder of that business.

 So we were able to consider Helen’s complaint.